Architect4Hire/AspireCafe/coding-standards.md

 ## Conclusion

-Following these patterns and practices will ensure consistency across the AspireCafe microservices solution.
+Following these patterns and practices will ensure consistency across the Aspire Cafe microservices solution.
 The architecture provides clean separation of concerns, maintainability, and testability while leveraging cloud-native capabilities for scalability and resilience.